swapniljaswal/IMPROVED-VEHICLE-COUNTING-AND-CLASSIFICATION-ON-MONOCLUAR-TRAFFIC-VIDEO-SEQUENCES/README.md

 ## Let's run this thing

 Activate your environment.
 Change the directory to the project Folder.
+Create an Input and Results folder.
+Place the input video in the Input folder.
 Run the file using python <br />
 Example: <br />
 python run.py <br />
 python single_ref_line.py <br />